| | |

 It is not fun.

-It is a freak show, a human zoo that rakes in a lot of money for the bar but not a whole lot for the women it degrades.
+Ping Pong shows are freak shows, human zoos that rake in a lot of money for the bar but not for the women they exploit.

 Trust me – there is a better way to spend your holiday than paying to watch a miserable woman be degraded onstage.